Jerbear28-spec/Adult-Content-Blocker/README.md

 <h3>Step 1: Navigate to the router's DNS configuration settings</h3>

 <p>There are a few different ways a router's settings can be accessed.
 The most common way is to open any browser on any device that is connected to the router and navigate to the router's IP Address.</p>

+- Click [here](https://youtube.com) to learn how to access the settings on other routers.

 <p align="center">(picture)</p>